Hanging Baskets & Nursery

 Growing and Assembly

 Plants for the baskets are grown in the City of Victoria's nursery, located in the southeast corner of Beacon Hill Park.
-In late April, a crew of six gardeners begins construction of hanging baskets, which takes place over a four-week period.
+In late April, a crew of gardeners begins construction of the hanging baskets, which takes place over a four-week period.

-After the baskets are made, they are conditioned first for one week in the greenhouse and then moved outside to acclimatise.
-In early June, the baskets are placed on the City's signature lampposts.
+After the baskets are made, they are conditioned for one week in the greenhouse and then moved outside to acclimatise.
+In early June, the baskets are placed on the City's signature lamp posts.

 The City waters the hanging baskets every night throughout the summer, between 10:45 p.m. to 7:15 a.m.
 Trucks transport water in 2,250 litre tanks, and hand-held wands are used to water the flowers.
-Parks staff give each basket 6.5 litres of water containing a trace amount of fertilizer.
-Baskets in exposed areas are watered 6 - 7 times per week, whereas baskets in sheltered locations are watered 4 - 5 times per week, depending on the weather.
+Park staff give each basket 6.5 litres of water containing a trace amount of fertilizer.
+Baskets in exposed areas are watered six to seven times per week, and baskets in sheltered locations are watered four to five times per week, depending on the weather.